ddarkclay/weather_api/README.md

 # Weather_API
+An application program interface (API) is a code that allows two software programs to communicate with each other.
-Using this api we get information about weather of any City
+Using this Weather API app we can get information about the weather of any City.
-This Script Written in Python
-Enter Just City Name Program will give Weather Information about the City
+Enter the City & get Weather Information.
+Developed by Vaibhav Chaudhari Written in Python